LockTar/StyleCop-Check-in-Policy/README.md

 * Visual Studio 2015
 * Visual Studio 2017 (Coming soon)

-*Optional note*
+*Optional note*:
-Set the "/p:StyleCopTreatErrorsAsWarnings=false" (without quotes) parameter in your build definition to throw an error when there is a StyleCop warning.
+Set the `/p:StyleCopTreatErrorsAsWarnings=false` parameter in your build definition to throw an error when there is a StyleCop warning.
 This works if you have the NuGet [StyleCop.MSBuild](https://www.nuget.org/packages/StyleCop.MSBuild/) package installed.
 This way your build will fail so no corrupt code is checked-in.
 This check-in policy prevents users from checking-in bad code but it is a check-in policy so it could be overridden.
 You can set this parameter in your build definition on the "Process" tab, under the "Advanced" category and then the "MSBuild Arguments" property.

-*Disclaimer note*
+*Disclaimer note*:
 The original code is from another CodePlex project called [Source Analysis Policy](https://sourceanalysispolicy.codeplex.com).
 This code is altered because the original project stopped supporting new versions of Visual Studio and StyleCop.
 The functionality is for some parts the same but a lot is altered like support for the latest StyleCop version and the new extension methods of Visual Studio with vsix files.